 RESPONSORIAL PSALM: Lord, let us see your kindness, and grant us your salvation.

-TODAY’S MASS INTENTION: Borbála Karácsony, by Karácsony Family
+TODAY’S MASS INTENTION: † Members of Karetka Family, by Imre Karetka Family

 MASS SCHEDULE & INTENTIONS FOR THE COMING WEEK:

-LAST WEEKEND’S COLLECTION (7/4): Sunday offering: $575; Special donation: $400.
-THANK YOU FOR YOUR GENEROSITY in supporting the parish.
-Thank you for sending in your offertory donation through the mail.
-I know the times may be difficult for many people.
-If you are able at this time to send in your offertory donations, please do so by mail or use the PayPal option found on the website: https://www.stelizabethcleveland.org/donations/
+THANK YOU FOR YOUR GENEROSITY in supporting our parish.
+Last Sunday’s collection: $375.
+Thank you for sending in your offertory donation through the mail, or through the PayPal option found on the website: https://www.stelizabethcleveland.org/donations/

-PLEASE PRAY FOR THE SICK, especially, Jay Kovács, Kathy Szabó, Kamilla Szabó and Anna Melega, Dorothy Fromhercz, Alex Szaday.
+PLEASE PRAY FOR THE SICK, especially, Kathy Szabó, Kamilla Szabó, Anna Melega, Dorothy Fromhercz, Alex Szaday, and Virginia Kachmar.

 This post is also available in: Hungarian